All About Azaleas

 For evergreen azaleas, select a position in the landscape that will provide some shade during the mid-day summer heat.
 Dappled shade is ideal.
 Deciduous azaleas usually flower more abundantly in full sun, but still do quite well in partly shady places.
 The hotter the summers, the more shade azaleas should get, both the evergreen and the deciduous types.
 However, full shade all day long is to be avoided except in tropical (Zones 10-11) climates.

 Azaleas need a soil that is well drained and rich in organics, although sandy soil that is low in organics is also suitable as long as it gets regular top mulching.
-Rocky or clayey soils are not suitable.
+Rocky or heavy clay soils are not suitable.
 If your soil remains soggy for long periods, don’t plant azaleas.
-To test if the soil is well drained enough, dig a hole six inches deep and six inches across and fill it with water.
+To test if it is well drained soil, dig a hole six inches deep and six inches across and fill it with water.
 If the water has not drained from the hole within three hours, the soil is too poorly drained for azaleas.

-Azaleas are acid loving plants, prefering a pH between 4.5 and 6.0.
-If your soil is calcareous, limey, or has a pH higher than 7, you should forget about growing azaleas in the ground.
+Azaleas are acid loving plants, preferring a pH between 4.5 and 6.0.
+Perform a soil test to check the pH level in your soil levels.
+If your alkaline soil is calcareous, limey, or has a pH higher than 7, you should forget about growing azaleas in the ground.
 If your soil pH is between 6.0 and 7.0, you can lower it by adding granular sulfur or iron sulfate to the soil.
-Work the sulfur into the soil about six inches deep.
+Work the sulfur into the acid soil about six inches deep.
 See the accompanying table for amounts to use.
-If possible, you should get the soil pH corrected at least nine months before planting azaleas.
+If possible, you should get the soil pH corrected at least nine months before planting azalea bushes.
+Our Acidic Potting Soil will amend your native soil or potting soil nicely.

 To lower the pH of a typical loamy soil to 5.5: